Five essential onboarding documents every new hire needs

 4. Benefit Information

 In a 2022 GRID study, 42% of employees said they didn't know about or understand all their employee benefits.
-While you legally need to detail their pension, sick pay, holiday pay, and maternity/paternity leave and pay, other benefits will also need explanation.
+While you legally need to detail their pension, sick pay, holiday pay, and maternity/paternity leave and pay, you'll need to explain other benefits too.

 A key part of your new hire paperwork should be conveying your whole benefit suite, with a fact list of what's on offer, the basic allowances, and the numbers to call.